American Red Cross Blood Drive

 2. Code of Conduct for Educational Loans

-An eligible program is one which leads to a degree or certificate which is at least 15 weeks in length and 16 credit hours.
+An eligible program is one which leads to a degree or certificate which is at least 15 weeks in length and 16 credit hours and has been approved by the Department of Education for Title IV eligibility.

 Eligible programs are subject to change without notice.
 It is the student's responsibility to verify with the Financial Aid/Veterans Office the he/she is enrolled in an eligible program for financial aid.